chunhuayu/Clinical-Trials/The Wald test.md

 # The Wald test
 * (also called the Wald Chi-Squared Test) is a way to find out if explanatory variables in a model are significant.
 * The test can be used for a multitude of different models including those with binary variables or continuous variables.
+## The Wald test is usually talked about in terms of chi-squared
+* Because the sampling distribution (as n approaches infinity) is usually known.
+* This variant of the test is sometimes called the Wald Chi-Squared Test to differentiate it from the Wald Log-Linear Chi-Square Test, which is a non-parametric variant based on the log odds ratios.

 # Significant
 * Means that they add something to the model;